bfeddern/gilbert-interview/README.md

 ## Getting Started

+This assumes that  Node (current version tested: v22.14.0) and npm (current version tested: v10.9.2) are installed locally.

-Once the repo is pulled to your local environment, make sure all the packages are installed locally.
+Once the repo is pulled to your local environment, make sure all the application packages are installed locally.
 Navigate to the directory where the code lives, and run the following:
 ```bash
 npm install
 ```